Which albums had the highest number of worldwide sales?

 As with all the complex calculations described on the site you can decide to try out a

-gives you all the data you need.
+different approach.
 If your analysis shows something

 interesting we will be interested to hear about it.